-The District is a voluntary participant in the Local Government Investment Pool (LGIP), an external investment pool operated by the Washington State Treasurer.
-The pool is not rated and not registered with the SEC.
-Rather, oversight is provided by the State Finance committee in accordance with Chapter 43.250 R.C.W.
-Investments in the LGIP are reported at amortized cost, which is the same as the value of the pool per share.
-The LGIP does not impose any restrictions on participant withdrawals.
+The district is a voluntary participant in the Benton County Investment Pool, an external investment pool operated by the Benton County Treasurer.
+The pool is not rated or registered with the SEC.
+Rather, oversight is provided by the County Finance Committee in accordance with RCW 36.48.070.
+The district reports its investment in the pool at fair value, which is the same value of the pool per share.
+The pool does not impose liquidity fees or redemption gates on participant withdrawals.